Best Dorm Organization Tips Everyone Needs to Know

 This post is all about dorm organization tips!

 Of all the dorm organization tips I received, this was by far the most popular.
 Under the bed storage is so important to maximize the little space you have in a college dorm room!

 This gives you SO much more storage space.
 At the University of Oklahoma, we could elect to have our beds lofted.
-If your university doesn’t offer you the option to loft your bed, buy bed risers from Target, Bed Bath and Beyond or Walmart.
+If your university doesn’t offer you the option to loft your bed, buy bed risers from Target or Walmart.
 Having a lofted bed gives you so much extra storage space.
 You can shove your dresser under your bed (that’s what I did my freshman year), drawer sets, tubs of extra blankets or your winter clothes that won’t fit in those small dorm closets.Avery from coffeewithavery

 Use pull out drawers and bins for under the bed storage.
 In a small dorm, you’ll definitely need to use storage space under your bed.
 I stored out of season clothes in bins and used pull out drawers to organize supplies.
 Then I had a drawer for my nail polish collection, back-up toiletries, snacks, and other random things.
 I would recommend using bed risers or lifting your bed to make even more storage space because it was so necessary!Kamrynn from kamrynnwithak

 My best dorm organization tip is to get bed risers!
 It provides extra storage for bins underneath your bed and was a game changer to maximize my organization in my room.chazlyn from chazlyn.yvonne